What is Pilates?

 Gym/stability ball (smaller classes),

-Classes last for 1 hour.
-This involves a short warm up in standing, followed by the matwork programme.
-All Beginner courses are for 6 weeks and all other levels for 8-10 weeks depending on the calendar dates.
-In the first Beginers class, specific posture and the principles of pilates are addressed in a short talk.
+Classes last for approximately 1 hour.
+This involves a short warm up in standing, followed by the mat-work programme.
+We have classes for all levels, Beginners, Improvers and Advanced.
+In the first Beginners class, specific posture and the principles of pilates are addressed in a short talk.
 It is strongly encouraged to incorporate these key elements into your exercise and daily posture.

 Improvers Level 1: designed for those who have successfully completed a Beginners course and feel able to increase the variety of exercise and challenge.